Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

-At midnight, the background wind over the northeastern region of the island closely resembles the spatial pattern of the February climatological cross-equatorial monsoonal flow (Figure \ref{fig:clim.Feb.Aug.mtn}b,d), which has difficulty penetrating in the island's interior.
+At 12 PM, the background wind over the northeastern region of the island closely resembles the spatial pattern of the February climatological cross-equatorial monsoonal flow (Figure \ref{fig:clim.Feb.Aug.mtn}b), which has difficulty penetrating the island's interior.
+From 3 PM to 12 AM, the onshore background wind speed gradually diminishes until it slightly reverses as the observed land breezes in some areas.

-From 3 PM to 6 PM, and continuing through to 12 AM, the onshore background wind speed gradually diminishes until it slightly reverses as the observed land breezes in some areas.
-Cold pools enhance the development of offshore winds at night, extending their reach farther over the ocean, particularly along the curved coastline on the southwestern side (Figure \ref{fig:snap.Tz2}c).
+The spatial scales and structures of land-sea breezes differ markedly from those of cold pools created by evaporative cooling over land.
+The former exhibit a spatial scale that corresponds with that of the island and remain nearly parallel to the intricate shape of the coastline.
+In contrast, cold pools are smaller and have more compact and circular features.
+These cold pools can either align with slightly cooler signals at the edges of the sea breeze or continue to develop overnight, thereby greatly enhancing the ability of the hybrid land breeze to drive convection offshore (the definitions of the land/sea breezes in Section 2.3).
+From 6 PM to 12 AM, the gust fronts of cold pools reach or even extend beyond the coastline into the ocean, particularly along the southwestern shore (Figure~\ref{fig:snap.Tz2}c), enhancing the development of offshore winds at night (cf. Figures~\ref{fig:snap.Tz2}c and \ref{fig:snap.Tz2}f).